MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-piechart.md

 ### `kind` property

 This visualization can be further elaborated by providing the `kind` property.
-The possible values of this property are:
+The supported values of this property are:

 | `kind` value | Description|
 |---|---|
 | `map` | Expected columns are [Longitude, Latitude] or GeoJSON point, color-axis and numeric.
 Supported in Kusto Explorer desktop.
-For more information, see Geospatial visualizations](geospatial-visualizations.md)
+For more information, see [Geospatial visualizations](geospatial-visualizations.md)

 ## Example